 |

-The Pennsylvania Game Commission owns 1.4 million
+The Pennsylvania Game Commission owns and manages 1.5 million

 |